 In the beginning of 2016, fighting intensified and the asset freeze and travel ban sanctions measures were renewed for another year by UNSCR 2266 (24 February 2016).
 The January 2016 Panel of Experts report documented specific instances of international law violations on both sides and recommended the establishment of an independent commission of inquiry.
 An earlier attempt to create an investigation body via the Human Rights Council, as well as a later reference to Saudi-led coalition's responsibility for 60 percent of child casualties and almost 50 percent of attacks on hospitals and schools in Secretary-General's June 2016 annual report on children and armed conflict, were unsuccessful.

 In 2017, fighting further intensified and the parties’ positions hardened.
-In January, the coalition launched a new offensive to capture the Red Sea port of Mokka, while preventing the World Food Programme’s efforts to increase the capacity of Hodeidah, the main entry point of food, fuel, and humanitarian assistance destined for Houthi-controlled areas, through the delivery of cranes that would speed up the off-loading of cargo.
-The following month, the Houthis sought the replacement of the Special Envoy by the Secretary-General and Hadi the designation of Houthis as a terrorist organization by the Security Council, while the US – under a new administration – started to decrease its active pro-mediation role, focusing on targeting of terrorist organizations operating in Yemen and highlighting Iran’s support of the Houthis instead.
+In January 2017, the coalition launched a new offensive to capture the Red Sea port of Mokka, while preventing the World Food Programme’s efforts to increase the capacity of the port of Hodeidah, the main entry point of food, fuel, and humanitarian assistance destined for Houthi-controlled areas, through the delivery of cranes that would speed up the off-loading of cargo.
+The following month, the Houthis sought the replacement of the Special Envoy by the Secretary-General and Hadi sought the designation of the Houthis as a terrorist organization by the Security Council, while the US – under the Trump administration – started to decrease its active pro-mediation role, focusing on targeting of terrorist organizations operating in Yemen and highlighting Iran’s support of the Houthis instead.
 The Special Envoy sought to broker an agreement on Hodeidah in May 2017, but was unable to meet with Houthi/GPC representatives and faced an attack on his convoy following his arrival in Sana’a.
 On 5 June 2017, the Houthis announced they would no longer engage with the Special Envoy, accusing him of bias.

 The Security Council renewed asset freeze and travel ban measures on 23 February 2017 (UNSCR 2342) but otherwise remained relatively inactive under strong Saudi pressure not to shift the terms of reference away from UNSCR 2216.
-The situation began to change in June, when – following Special Envoy calls for support and frustration of some members with Council’s inaction – the Security Council adopted a Presidential Statement supporting the efforts of the Special Envoy, calling on the parties to engage in peace talks “in a flexible and constructive manner without preconditions,” and expressing concerns about the threat of famine, encouraging the strengthening of UNVIM, increasing the capacity of ports, access to Sana’a airport, as well as mobilization of pledged funds (S/PRST/2017/7).
+The situation began to change in June 2017, when – following Special Envoy calls for support and frustration of some members with Council’s inaction – the Security Council adopted a Presidential Statement supporting the efforts of the Special Envoy, calling on the parties to engage in peace talks “in a flexible and constructive manner without preconditions,” and expressing concerns about the threat of famine, encouraging the strengthening of UNVIM, increasing the capacity of ports, access to Sana’a airport, as well as mobilization of pledged funds (S/PRST/2017/7).
 The Statement also called on the Houthis/Saleh forces to stop attacks on Saudi Arabia and called on all states to fully implement the UNSCR 2216 arms embargo “as required by the Security Council resolutions.”
-Although the resolution authorizes member states to inspect cargo coming to Yemen, it limits it to cases where reasonable grounds for sanctions violations exist and imposes a subsequent reporting requirement.
-The Saudi-led coalition routinely goes beyond the authorization and inspects vessels without providing reports or regard for their clearing by the UNVIM.
-The humanitarian situation was further worsened by a cholera epidemic, which erupted in April 2017 and, according to the World Health Organization, affected more than half a million Yemenis by August.
+Although the resolution authorized member states to inspect cargo coming to Yemen, it limited it to cases where reasonable grounds for sanctions violations existed and imposed a subsequent reporting requirement.
+The Saudi-led coalition has routinely gone beyond the authorization and inspected vessels without providing reports or regard for their clearing by the UNVIM.
+The humanitarian situation was further worsened by a cholera epidemic, which erupted in April 2017 and quickly became severe.
 The Security Council reiterated its concern over the threat of famine in Yemen in 9 August 2017 Presidential Statement (S/PRST/2017/14) and the Human Rights Council approved the creation of a Group of Eminent International and Regional Experts to monitor and report human rights situation in Yemen in its 29 September 2017 resolution (A/HRC/36/31).
-The group was created two months later, followed by the coalition’s agreement to allow the delivery of Hodeida cranes, deposit of $2 billion in the Central Bank of Yemen, and a contribution of $1.5 billion to 2018 Yemen Humanitarian Response Plan.
+The group was created two months later, followed by the coalition’s agreement to allow the delivery of cranes to Hodeidah, a deposit of $2 billion in the Central Bank of Yemen, and a contribution to the UN’s Yemen Humanitarian Response Plan.

-In response to ongoing missile launches by the Houthis/Saleh forces against Saudi Arabia, the coalition restricted its control over land, air, and sea ports in November 2017 and the blockade has not been fully lifted since.
+In response to missile launches against Saudi Arabia, the Saudi-led coalition tightened its control over Yemen’s land, air, and sea ports in November 2017.
 The January 2018 Panel of Experts report identified widespread violations of international law by all parties, warned that the Yemeni state has fractured into “warring statelets,” found Iran in non-compliance with UNSCR 2216 over missiles fired by Houthis at Saudi Arabia, and asserted that the Saudi-led coalition blockage was “essentially using the threat of starvation as a bargaining tool and an instrument of war.”
-The internal Security Council dynamic has also been shifting towards more active, critical, and balanced standpoints on the conflict under the weight of a number of non-permanent members since late 2017.
+The internal Security Council dynamic also shifted towards more active, critical, and balanced standpoints on the conflict under the influence of a number of non-permanent members since late 2017.

-Coerce all Yemeni parties to reach an agreement and return to the implementation of the agreed upon political transition process (in line with the GCC Initiative and Implementation Mechanism, outcomes of the NDC, and the PNPA) and coerce the Houthis to end the use of violence, withdraw forces, relinquish seized arms, release all political prisoners, and cease actions exclusively within the authority of the legitimate Government of Yemen.
+Coerce all Yemeni parties to reach an agreement and return to the implementation of the agreed upon political transition process (in line with the GCC Initiative and Implementation Mechanism, outcomes of the NDC, the PNPA, and the Stockholm Agreement) and coerce the Houthis to end the use of violence, withdraw forces, relinquish seized arms, release all political prisoners, and cease actions exclusively within the authority of the legitimate Government of Yemen.

 Constrain all Yemeni parties from engaging in unilateral actions undermining the political transition in Yemen.